 This collection are just to get you going if you have a good travel guide and map you can delve further and if you have long enough in Santiago de Compostela.
 You will surely discover an array of interesting locations and attractions about the Santiago de Compostela vicinity of Spain.

-Santiago de Compostela is not a hard place to travel around, once you have your bearings and know a couple of local landmarks you will be able to get round with ease.
-You can cover a lot of the city on foot but be sure to stick to popular and familiar areas after dark.
-If you want to cover more ground in Santiago de Compostela there are some other alternatives to get around.
+Santiago de Compostela is a fairly simple location to get around, once you have your bearings and understand the layout with the help of some local landmarks you should be able to navigate around with ease.
+You can cover a lot of the city on foot but ensure not to venture into unknown territory at night.
+If you wish to cover larger distances across Santiago de Compostela there are a number of transport options.
 There is a city wide bus system where passes can be bought to include multiple trips.
-There is also the alternative to use Santiago de Compostela Taxis, but be aware of heavy traffic at busy times.
-Whichever way you plan to explore Santiago de Compostela ensure you see as much of it as you can.
+If you are in a larger party, it might be better to use a Rental Car in Santiago de Compostela, there is also the alternative to use Santiago de Compostela Taxis, but be aware of slow moving traffic at rush hour.
+What ever method you use to explore Santiago de Compostela ensure you see as much of it as you can.

 If you wish to stay in Santiago de Compostela for longer period of time you will be looking for a place to sleep.
 Santiago de Compostela offers a broad range of facilities to sleep these includes high end, deluxed locations to lower end hotels, bed and breakfasts and hostels.
 If you are visiting the city on business ensure that the hotel you pick has suitable facilities and is in the right area for your meetings as the traffic in Santiago de Compostela can result in problems at certain times of the day.
 If you are looking for a prestigious hotel to stay at there is a selection of top independent and chain hotels.
 Santiago de Compostela also offers a good selection of lower star hotels that offer basic but suitable facilities for travellers.
 If you are visiting on a small budget there is a number of hostels and guest houses in the city which are a good place to rest your head.
 Whichever type of accommodation you select in Santiago de Compostela ensure you take time to seek out deals that are available on countless travel web sites, often these are out of season or when a home sports team isn't playing a game.